ConArtist141/AntTrails/README.md

 ## The Answer

-I won't tell you why, because it's your job to find out, but the answer is that the shape will eventually converge to an **ellipse** if it is property rescaled every time.
+I won't tell you why, because it's your job to find out, but the answer is that the shape will eventually converge to an **ellipse** if it is properly rescaled every time.
 To show that process by which this happens, I wrote a little graphics program to animate the polygons out on screen starting from a random initialization.
 Here's a trail run:

 ![im0](images/im1.png)